bdubs85/logstash/README.md

 From here, I configured a Grok filter to match the various segments of the log and map them to a useful semantic.
 Notice that the severity on the input file and the required output are dissimilar: *"1"* on the input log and *"High"* on the output requirement.
-To address this requirement, I used ```severity="%{INT:severity_lvl}``` to input the *"1"* as a temporary value and then used a transform filter to dictionary match that input to a desired output of *"True"* and then removes the temporary field.
+To address this requirement, I used ```severity="%{INT:severity_lvl}``` to input the *"1"* as a temporary value and then used a transform filter to dictionary match that input to a desired output of *"True"* and then remove the temporary field.
 This way, you can create different dictionary values to transform other severity levels dynamically.

 Finally, I have Logstash output to both a file and stdout for console viewing.
 One thing to note is I did have to change ownership permissions of the /home directory using ```chmod o+x /home``` in order for Logstash to be able to write the *output.json* to that file/directory.
 Also, I did add the *"overwrite"* write behavior to truncate the file and only show the output from the last run.
 ## Running Logstash